-- 5. Bylaws and Ethics Committee.
-The Bylaws and Ethics Committee shall consist of five (5) members.
+- 5. Ethics Committee.
+The Ethics Committee shall consist of five (5) members.
 The number of Committee members may be increased or decreased from time to time by the Board, but in no event shall the Committee be less than three (3) members.
 The Committee shall receive and address ethics complaints against Society members in accordance with the Society's Code of Ethics Disciplinary Procedures.
 The Committee's duties, responsibilities, and manner of action will be set forth in, and governed by, the Code of Ethics Disciplinary Procedures. - 6.
 Past-Presidents Committee.
-The Past-Presidents Committee consists of all past-presidents of the Society, who have retained their membership.
+The Past-Presidents Committee consists of past-presidents of the Society, who have retained their membership, and opt-in to the Committee in a given year.
 The past-president who served most recently as Immediate Past-President serves as the Past-Presidents Committee Chair.
-The Past-Presidents Committee shall: (i) provide recommendations on specific matters, as requested by the Board; (ii) nominate the past-president Governors; (iii) select four (4) past-presidents to serve on the Nominating Committee; (iv) advise on member memorials; and (v) perform such other duties and responsibilities as may be assigned by the Board
+The Past-Presidents Committee shall: (i) provide recommendations on specific matters, as requested by the Board; (ii) nominate the past-president dovernors; (iii) select four (4) past-presidents to serve on the Nominating Committee; (iv) advise on member memorials; and (v) perform such other duties and responsibilities as may be assigned by the Board.